Cutoff for random walks on graphs with bottlenecks

-where $A=\frac{\Phi}{1-\pi(S)-\epsilon}<1$. \end{thm} In sections \ref{secpar2} and \ref{secpar3} two examples that satisfy the conditions of Theorem \ref{theorem0} are presented.
-As an outcome of the theorem, we obtain the following corollary about variational cutoff. \begin{cor} Under the conditions of Theorem \ref{theorem0} the random walk exhibits variation cutoff, that is for every $0<\epsilon<1-\pi(S)-\Phi$
+\end{thm} In sections \ref{secpar2} and \ref{secpar3} two examples that satisfy the conditions of Theorem \ref{theorem0} are presented.
+As an outcome of the theorem, we obtain the following corollary about variation cutoff. \begin{cor} Under the conditions of Theorem \ref{theorem0} the random walk $X^n$ exhibits variation cutoff, that is, for every $0<\epsilon<1$